-Kyneton has a deserved reputation for being a significant foodie destination and is supported by The Age Good Food Guide 2015 which recognised Source Dining (formerly Annie Smithers Bistrot) with a celebreated Chefs hat.
+Kyneton has a deserved reputation for being a significant foodie destination and is supported by The Age Good Food Guide 2019, which recognised Source Dining (formerly Annie Smithers Bistrot) and Midnight Starling with a celebrated Chefs hat award.

-Mr Carsisi, La Bonta, Major Tom’s, Pizza Verde and the Royal George are just some of the names to add to your must-eat list, with some of these also recognised in The Age Good Food Guide 2015.
-Then there are the cafes and provedores, such as Monsieur Pierre, Emelia’s Sauces, Piper Street Food Company, and St Bean’s Provedore.
+Colenso and the Parkland Kyneton are also names to add to your must-eat list.
+Then there are the cafes and provedores, such as Town Roasters, Monsieur Pierre, Emelia’s Sauces, Piper Street Food Co. and Home Grown on Piper.

-Restaurants, local cafes, funky bars, trattoria and bakeries are located throughout the Macedon Ranges.
+Restaurants, local cafes, funky bars, gourmet burger joints and bakeries are located throughout the Macedon Ranges.

 In New Gisborne, the Baringo Food & Wine Co is a destination in itself, with its provedore, bistro, wine bar and banquet room.

 The Macedon Ranges is also home to a burgeoning pub scene where the warmth of the welcome is second to none.
+Holgates Brewery and The Victoria Hotel in Woodend are pubs worth checking out, as is The Albion Hotel and The Royal George Hotel in Kyneton.
 Put this together with some clever cooks, a dedication to local produce and a great range of wines, beers and ciders and you’ve got a truly winning combination.